Qualified business income (QBI) deduction: What is it and who qualifies?

 4. Apply the wage and property test

-This limitation is greater than 50% of W-2 wages paid by the business, or 25% of W-2 wages plus 2.5% of the unadjusted basis immediately after acquisition (UBIA) of qualified property.
+This limitation is the greater of 50% of W-2 wages paid by the business, or 25% of W-2 wages plus 2.5% of the unadjusted basis immediately after acquisition (UBIA) of qualified property.
+So, if John's W-2 wages are $150,000 and his UBIA is $0:

-Therefore, $75,000 is the greater amount, reflecting the wage and property test’s emphasis on tying the deduction to tangible contributions like wages paid and investments.
+$75,000 is the greater amount, reflecting the wage and property test’s emphasis on tying the deduction to tangible contributions such as wages paid and investments.
 This allows businesses to benefit from actively supporting employment and economic growth.

 5. Determine the QBI deduction